In August, our family of 5 went to Colombia for two weeks. Our kids were 16, 14 and 12 years old at the time.

 We did a private day tour to Guatape offered through Tours Guatape.
 Guatape is a municipality and town around 2 hours from Medellin.
 The whole area is beautiful.
 We stopped at El Penol, a massive rock conspicuously jutting out of the landscape, and climbed the 784 steps to the top.
 The views were stunning.
 We continued onto the town of Guatape and toured its cobblestone streets.
 The houses and stores were all colourfully painted with carvings along their front walls.
 They either depicted the history of the building, or its current use or occupant.

 This was my least favourite day of our whole trip.
-The tour was well done.
-El Penol was magnificent and Guatape was beautiful.
-However, we were clearly on a well worn tourist path.
+I liked the tour and I am glad that we saw El Penol and Guatape.
+However, for the first time, I felt that we were on a well worn tourist path.

 Day 11 and 12 of our Colombia Itinerary